Celebrating International Women’s Day at The Grove

 Liaising with a whole host of suppliers, from florists to maintenance engineers, I oversee the activity to maintain the cleanliness and appearance of the hotel.
 I have been at The Grove for almost seven years and have a strong team, who enjoy working in housekeeping as much as I do.
 Every day is different, every day has its challenges, but every day we ensure that guests have the best possible experience.
 Throughout my career, I have managed housekeeping departments with 150 bedrooms right through to 1000, winning UK Housekeeper of The Year in 1995 and 2017, as well as being runner up in the AA Housekeeper of The Year in 2009 and 2013.
 It is an amazing job, which I have been proudly doing for 30 years.

 Andrea Laszlo | Junior Sous Chef at The Stables

 I knew from a very young age that I wanted to become a Chef, following in my Grandfather’s footsteps.
 As soon as I moved to the UK, I started my Chef’s Academy training, and after a number of roles in restaurants and hotels I secured my position at The Grove, working as part of a small team at The Stables.
 It is a male dominated environment but as a confident and driven woman, I don’t let that stand in my way.
 I don’t treat my job as work, I genuinely love what I do so spend my spare time dreaming up new dishes with innovative flavor combinations, that often become our specials.
 I am constantly striving to improve, and started my HIT training last year with the help of The Grove.
-Earlier this week I entered my first UK competition, the Hotelympia Masterchefs of Great Britain Challenge and won bronze.
-Next year, I have made it my mission to win gold!
+I entered the Hotelympia Masterchefs of Great Britain Challenge and won bronze, and I have made it my mission to win gold!